 Position of Women under the British

-The constant works of the Indian Social Reformer Ram Mohan Roy, who was trying to elevate the status of Indian women, and the renewed efforts by British reformers, there was seen a gradual change in the position of women in modern India.
-By the second half of the nineteenth century there were reform groups in all parts of British India.
-They focused attention on sati, female infanticide, polygamy, child marriage, Purdah System, prohibitions on women education, Devdasis (temple dancers wedded to the gods) and the patriarchal joint family.
+The constant works of the Indian Social Reformer Ram Mohan Roy, who was trying to elevate the status of Indian women, there was seen a gradual change in the position of women in modern India.
+By the second half of the 19th century, there were reform groups in all parts of British India that focused attention on sati, female infanticide, polygamy, child marriage, Purdah System, prohibitions on women education, Devdasis (temple dancers wedded to the gods) and the patriarchal joint family.
 Their activity acted as a stimulus and encouragement to reform-minded individuals in other areas, and gradually reformist organizations with an all-India identity began to emerge.

 Concept of New Women in India